-If you are feeling confident in your survival (and as a Brewmaster in 7.2 you should be), and feel comfortable without the added security that High Tolerance gives, Blackout Combo is by far the best lvl 100 talent for single target DPS, because of the massive increase in Tiger Palm damage by empowering it.
+In 7.2.5, Blackout Combo is still by far the best lvl 100 talent for single target DPS, because of the massive increase in Tiger Palm damage by empowering it.
 The damage bonus from empowering Tiger Palms stack multiplicatively with the Face Palm artifact trait, meaning Tiger Palms on proc will do 9 times the base TP damage.
-This comes of at the cost of brew generation and BoF dot uptime, as you generally wont be aiming to empower BoF or KS when pushing for ST dps.
+This comes of at the cost of brew generation and BoF dot uptime, as you generally wont be aiming to empower BoF or KS when pushing for single target DPS.

 The by far most important factor in your DPS is your rotation and ability usage.
 Having bis relics or trinkets, but shoddy/random ability usage will do less DPS compared a similarly ilvled, better played monk.

 Brewmasters operate with a priority list of abilities based on their damage and rotational importance, but it can be treated as rotational cycles between each KS, with BoS, TP and BoF casts filling the globals between each KS.
 Our artifact ability, Explosive Keg, is our hardest hitting ability, but is on a fairly long cd, and wont be affecting your rotation much, generally used near cd as a filler.

-Spec Blackout Combo, Special Delivery, Black Ox Brew, Eye of the Tiger.
+Spec Blackout Combo, Rushing Jade Wind, Black Ox Brew, Eye of the Tiger.